mozilla/addons/docs/server/push-duty.rst

  * `Addons Frontend (stage) <https://addons.allizom.org/__frontend_version__>`_
  * `Addons Code Manager (stage) <https://code.addons.allizom.org/__version__>`_

+Note that for Extension Workshop, pushing a tag to ``upstream`` with a name including the ``-stage`` suffix, will automatically deploy the tag to stage.
+You should manually verify Extension Workshop on stage after the push has completed.
+Visit https://extensionworkshop.allizom.org and view any pages that have been changed since the last push to verify they exist and are rendering properly.

 Extract locales
 +++++++++++++++
 Once you are done pushing the tags to stage:

  * Run the ``./bin/run-l10n-extraction`` command in ``addons-frontend`` repository (`documentation <https://github.com/mozilla/addons-frontend/blob/master/docs/i18n.md>`_).